 Employers and managers are responsible for communicating with employees about vaccine compliance and should know how to recognize an accommodation request from an employee.
 If an employer should implement a mandatory vaccine policy, as a best practice anyone responsible for handling accommodation requests should have clear information on the next steps.

-Employees may be exempt from compliance with a mandatory vaccination policy if they have a sincerely held religious objection or a qualifying disability under the federal Americans with Disabilities Act (ADA) or California Fair Employment and Housing Act (FEHA) that prevents them from safely receiving the vaccine.
-Specific to the Pfizer and Moderna COVID-19 vaccines, this includes factors such as whether the employee is pregnant, nursing, is allergic to ingredients of the vaccine, or has a compromised immune system.
+Employees may be exempt from compliance with a mandatory vaccination policy if they have a sincerely held religious objection or a qualifying disability under the federal Americans with Disabilities Act (ADA) or the State of California Civil Rights Department (CRD) that prevents them from safely receiving the vaccine.
+Specific to the Pfizer and Moderna COVID-19 vaccines, this includes factors such as whether the employee is pregnant, nursing, allergic to ingredients of the vaccine, or has a compromised immune system.
 Upon receiving a request to be excluded from a vaccination requirement as an accommodation, whether due to disability or religious-related reasons, an employer must engage in an interactive process with the objecting employee to determine if they can provide the employee with a reasonable accommodation that does not pose an undue hardship for the employer.

 For religious accommodations, the definition of religion is broad and protects beliefs and practices with which the employer may be unfamiliar; the employer should ordinarily assume that an employee’s request for religious accommodation is based on sincerely held religious beliefs.
 Employers should ask employees to provide a written request and document the discussions and accommodation.